-Answer: You can win a Saturday Lotto prize by matching as few as one or two main numbers and both supplementary numbers drawn.
+Answer: You can win a Saturday Lotto prize by matching as few as three of the main numbers drawn.
 If you want to win the First Division prize, you’ll need to match all six main numbers.
 See the Prizes page for more information.Back to Top

 Question: What are the odds of winning the First Division Saturday Lotto prize?